Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 You can download the Linux compatible version from the release page, which contains the Linux executable for Ideal Piano, double click to open the software to use.

-For Linux version,  playing MIDI files using default settings requires installing freepats, which is the default MIDI sound set that pygame's mixer music module uses to play MIDI files.
+For Linux version,  to play MIDI files using the default settings you need to make sure that you currently have a MIDI output port that can produce sound, and then select the corresponding MIDI output port in the Choose MIDI Device window.
+Here is a recommendation to install freepats and timidity.
 On Ubuntu you can run

 ```
-sudo apt-get install freepats
+sudo apt-get install freepats timidity
 ```

+Then open terminal, run `timidity -iA` to open the MIDI port of timidity, and then select the MIDI output port of timidity in the Choose MIDI Device window.

 If you want to use SoundFont files as instruments in the Linux version, you need to install fluidsynth, you can refer to [here](https://github.com/FluidSynth/fluidsynth/wiki/Download) for the install command for different Linux distributions.
 For Ubuntu, it is